How To Wear A Bodycon Or Bandage Dress

 Denim Coats and Jackets.
 Denim may not be right for formal dances and events but works perfectly for casual parties and dances.
 Perfect for nights out in Vegas or with your crew at the local.
 Try a denim coat, bright accessories, and heels in a matching color for a fresh put-together look.

 Faux Fur Coats and Vests.
 If the temperature is dipping, a faux fur coat will give you much-needed warmth.
 Alternatively, opt for a well-fitted faux fur with cuffs and collar to keep warm while still ensuring your silhouette stays streamlined and elegant.

 Luxe Cardigans.
 Cardigans look great when paired with bandage dresses but think brushed cotton, luxurious cashmere, and fine wool.
-Avoid synthetic fabrics that give your dress a cheap and unkempt look.
+Avoid synthetic fabrics that give your dress a second and unkempt look.

 Long, Fitted Blazers.
 A preferred outerwear option for celebrities is a long fitted blazer.
 When paired with dresses of shorter hemlines, a longer fitted-blazer is an excellent style alternative.
 During fall and winter seasons, opt for fitted blazers in dark shades of navy, black, or charcoal grey.

 Knee-length Coats.
 Knee-length trench coats or wool coats as long as or a little longer than the dress you are wearing are a fashion no-brainer.
 Belted or fit-and-flare jackets work well too.
 One that extends a bit below the thickest part of your thighs is the perfect length for women of all body shapes.
 Any longer than this and your coat is likely to make you look shorter and more full, especially if you are petite.
 However, in all instances, ensure that it is not shorter than the dress itself.